Bergamasco Sheepdog

 • Size

-The Bergamasco Sheepdog is a medium to large-sized breed, with males typically standing between 22 to 24 inches tall at the shoulder, and females slightly smaller.
+The Bergamasco Sheepdog is one of the dog breeds which are medium to large-sized, with males typically standing between 22 to 24 inches tall at the shoulder, and females slightly smaller.
 They usually weigh between 70 to 84 pounds when fully grown.

 • Coat color